James-Azzopardi/starshipit/README.md

 ## TODO

-Most methods have not been added at this stage, only Create Order, Get Order and Create Label Methods
+Most methods have not been added at this stage, only Create Order, Get Order and Create Label Methods.

 ## Special Thanks